Ecohydraulics/hydrobayescal/docs/index.rst

 Other Software
 --------------

-The code is bound to a numerical modeling software and modifying the input parameters requires an office program.

-Currently, the following numerical modeling software coupling is enabled (and needs to be installed for running a stochastic calibration):

-* TELEMAC2D and Gaia (`read how to install TELEMAC <https://hydro-informatics.com/get-started/install-telemac.html>`_)

-To edit the input.xlsx workbook, read our `office applications instructions <https://hydro-informatics.com/get-started/others.html#lo>`_.
+Editing the input.xlsx workbook requires an office program, such as LibreOffice or ONLYOFFICE DesktopEditors (for non-commercial use only).
+Fore more details, read our `office applications instructions <https://hydro-informatics.com/get-started/others.html#lo>`_.

+We recommend working with GMSH for generating a computational mesh for the numerical model.
+Get GMSH at `https://gmsh.info <https://gmsh.info/>`_.

 .. toctree::
     :hidden: